Plan your visit

 Times and prices

-Children 0-17 years: Free admission with an adult
+Children ages 0–17: Free admission when accompanied by an adult

-Children 0-17 years: Free admission with an adult
+Children ages 0–17: Free admission when accompanied by an adult

-Children 0-17 years: Free admission with an adult
+Children ages 0–17: Free admission when accompanied by an adult

-(NB. there are other admission prices in connection with the Bork Viking Market on August 8-10.
+(Please note: Different admission prices apply during the Bork Viking Market on August 7–9)

 September 1 – October 31

-Children 0-17 years: Free admission with an adult
+Children ages 0–17: Free admission when accompanied by an adult

 Café